-Letter from U.S. citizen’s bank(s) confirming the account(s).
-The U.S. citizen should ask all of his or her banks holding momey reported in Question 7 of Form I-134 to draft simple letters confirming the accounts.
-The letters can be addressed “To Whom It May Concern,” and should state the date the account was opened, the total amount deposited over the last year, and the present balance.
+Letter from U.S. citizen's bank(s) confirming the account(s).
+The U.S. citizen should ask all of his or her banks holding money reported in Form I-134 to draft simple letters confirming the accounts.
+The letters can be addressed "To Whom It May Concern," and should state the date the account was opened, the total amount deposited over the last year, and the present balance.
 Banks will often (without your asking) also state an average balance.
 Be aware that if this is much lower than the present amount, the consulate will wonder whether the U.S. citizen got a quick loan from a friend to make the financial situation look more impressive.
 Some consulates prefer a recent bank statement instead.

 Employer letter.
 It helps to also obtain a letter confirming the U.S. citizen sponsor's employment.
 Here is a sample letter, which you can show the employer when making this request.